Bracknell Forest Safeguarding Board

 Our safeguarding approach

-By adopting this model, we aim to make our efforts towards safeguarding children and adults as effective as possible.
+By adopting an all‑age safeguarding model, we aim to make our work with children, young people and adults as effective as possible.
+This approach helps us to:

-• give vulnerable young people better support as they enter adulthood
+• provide better support for vulnerable young people as they move into adulthood

 • make sure all children can live safe, happy lives and reach their potential